Nadeau-Innovations/site/content/post/maximizing-growth-best-mentorship-practices-for-tech-startups-and-how-senior-leaders-can-coach-junior-engineers/index.md

 #### Trust

 Finally, a key element of effective mentorship is building trust and mutual respect.
-The mentor must be approachable, supportive, open to feedback, and willing to listen and learn from the mentee.
-It also means sharing your experiences and knowledge to help the mentee grow and develop.
+Both parties must be approachable, supportive, open to feedback, and willing to listen and learn from each other.
+It also means that the mentor should be open to sharing their experiences and knowledge to help the mentee grow and develop.

 #### Growth Opportunities